ebstockdale/Identify-Fraud-from-Enron-Email/README.md

 ![Figure 4](https://github.com/ebstockdale/Identify-Fraud-from-Enron-Email/blob/main/SelectK.png)

-## Splitting the Data
+## Data Validation

-Data was split into training and testing datasets.
+Data was split into training and testing datasets using scikit-learn's train_test_split().

+One of the key aspects of machine learning is validation.
+When predictive performance is evaluation, it is essential that the process be unbiased.
+Using train_test_split() from the data science library scikit-learn, a dataset can be spliot into subsets that minimize the potential for bias in an evaluation and validation process.

 ## Evaluation of classifier algorithms

 Classifiers chosen for evaluation were Random Forest, Decision Tree, Ada Boost and Gausian NB.
 Random Forest and Ada Boost were selected for parameter tuning.

 #### Random Forest